saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Go to Task 4: Setup of Sample Spatial Data for the SAP HANA System](exercises/hdbData.md)

 5. New HANA Calculation Views will be built that combine the remote S/4HANA customer sales data with the local Census data.
-The views will also utilize HANA Spatial functionality.
+One view will also feature a HANA Spatial Join.
 These views will be consumed in the SAP Analytics Cloud where one view is used in a map location hierarchy.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Go to Task 5: Creation of HANA Calculation Views on Integrated Data](exercises/hdbViews.md.md)